The ins and out on how to test fertility and where to get it done

 We're glad you asked.
 The anti-mullerian hormone (AMH) is produced by the follicles in your ovaries.
 By testing the level of AMH in your blood, you're able to get a good snapshot of your ovarian reserve.

-The blood test reveals how many eggs you're likely to have left and how many fertile years you've still got ahead.
 It's important to know the limitations of this hormone test, as it can only reveal the quantity (not the quality) of your eggs.

 What other hormones can a blood test check?

-Your GPs or fertility experts may also recommend a range of blood tests to look into a number of hormones related to your fertility.
+Your GPs or fertility experts may also recommend a range of blood tests to look into a number of hormones related to your fertility [3].

 Typically, the hormones they'll be reviewing include: